Katori Shrine

 Hanayoi Glass Studio

-At the Hanayo Glass Studio of Tamami Sudo, a glass blowing artist who has done exhibitions at numerous famous department stores, you can try your hand at glass blowing and sandblasting (reservations required).
-The studio is popular, both for the thorough instructions that make it enjoyable for anyone, as well as the fact that you make a memento that you can bring with you home.
-You can also enjoy the stunning works of Tamami Sudo that are on display in the studio.
+At the Hanayoi Glass Studio run by Tamami Sudo, a glass artist who has had numerous exhibitions at famous department stores, you can try your hand at glass blowing and sandblasting (reservations required).
+Participants receive careful instructions which are easy for even beginners, and the workshops are popular for making wedding anniversary or children's milestone mementos.
+The stunning works of Tamami Sudo that are on display in the studio.

 Sanshu Sohonpo Takesato Main Branch